Revealing Limitation in the Standard Cosmological Model: A Redshift-Dependent Hubble Constant from Fast Radio Bursts: Testing the Hubble Constant with FRB data

 Here, $P_\mathrm{Halo}$, $P_\mathrm{IGM}$, and $P_\mathrm{Host}$ represent the probability density functions for the halo, IGM, and host galaxy DM contributions, respectively.
 The functional forms and parameterizations of these distributions, as well as the details of the Bayesian inference implementation, are provided in Appendix~\ref{Appendix3}.

 The inferred $H_{01}$, $H_{02}$, and $H_{03}$ along with their associated uncertainties, assuming flat priors, are presented in Fig.~\ref{Fig: Hubble} for different $f_\mathrm{IGM}$ values.
 Consistent with the results obtained from the ML analysis, the Bayesian approach also reveals a statistically significant evolution of $H_0$ with redshift.
 The opposing trend of this evolution again depends on whether $\Omega_\mathrm{b}h^2$ or $\Omega_\mathrm{b}$ is held fixed.
 Taken together, the results from both ML and Bayesian frameworks provide compelling evidence that the assumption of a constant $H_0$ in $\Lambda$CDM model does not hold across all redshifts.
-These findings point toward a potential breakdown of the $\Lambda$CDM framework, even during the late-time epoch.
+These findings verify the aforementioned outcomes based on ML algorithm and point toward a potential breakdown of the $\Lambda$CDM framework, even during the late-time epoch.

+From Fig.~\ref{Fig: Hubble}, we notice that FRBs at higher $z_\mathrm{s}$ tend to favor lower values of $\Omega_\mathrm{b}H_0$ compared to those at lower $z_\mathrm{s}$.
+Consequently, imposing independent priors from either DES or DESI+CMB measurements introduces opposite trends in the inferred evolution of $H_0$ with redshift.
+It was previously shown that the results inferred from these two measurements are in tension~\citep{2025MNRAS.542L..24O} and to account for this discrepancy, we explore a joint prior that combines both sets of constraints.